dprog-philippe-docourt/django-flexipages/README.md

 As a simple CMS tool it provides a mean to manipulate blocks of contents that you can arrange the way you want on each page, with the following features:
 * built-in support of text search on any static contents
 * built-in support for easy, customizable server side caching
-* implicit hierarchy of pages according to the SEO-friendly path you give to each of your page
+* implicit hierarchy of pages according to the SEO-friendly path you give to each of your pages
 * ability to layout each page with as many zones (group of contents) as you want
 * WYSIWYG editor for contents (can be turned off in case you need special raw HTML)
-* ability to use Django templating engine to render each contents (whenever some basic logic is required or when JavaScript output is desired).
+* ability to use Django templating engine, Markdown, or JavaScript to render each contents
 * syntax highlighting for Django templates
 * management of start/end date of publishing for each contents
 * automatic sitemap